BlockCertsAI/BCAI-Canon/05_execution/L05_Deterministic_Execution.md

 The Execution Layer guarantees that:

 - The same authenticated inputs and constraints
-- Always produce the same observable outputs and state transitions,
+- Always produce the same observable outputs and state transitions
-- Regardless of underlying hardware, ordering, or concurrency.
+- Regardless of underlying hardware, ordering, or concurrency

 Deterministic execution is what makes the Substrate **replayable, auditable, and provable**.